pedroalpera/rive-rss-reader/README.md

-# rive-js-highAPI-template
+# rive-rss-reader
 This is a template to show you how to put your Rive files in a website.

 ### Usage
-You can download it as a .zip (Click on the green button to make that option appear).
-You can see it working here: [Demo](https://pedroalpera.github.io/rive-js-highAPI-template/)
+You can see it working here: [Demo]([https://pedroalpera.github.io/rive-js-highAPI-template/](https://pedroalpera.github.io/rive-rss-reader/)